I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: short dry season

-February is normally similar to January except it may be a little hotter with even less chance of showers.
+The weather in February is similar to that of January, except it may be slightly hotter with even less chance of rain.

 - The calving season is in full swing

-- Predators such as big cats and predators follow the herds and at this time of year the chances of witnessing a hunt are high
+- Big cats and other predators follow the herds and at this time of year the chances of witnessing a hunt are high

 - Parks are less busy and prices more affordable